fld/graph-apcupsd/README.md

 sudo git clone "git@github.com:fld/graph-apcupsd.git" /etc/apcupsd/
 ```
 ### Creating rrdtool database ###
+Create a database for logging: _line voltage_, _load percentage_, _output voltage_, _internal temperature_, _battery voltage_ and number of _transfer events_ via _'apcaccess status'_.

+I choose to go with a sampling frequency of _60 seconds_, because that is how often _'apcaccess status'_ updates it's values.
+The RRA row count of _'5256000'_ is enough for _10-years_ worth of data.
 ```
 sudo rrdtool create /etc/apcupsd/apcupsd.rrd \
 --step '60' \